OpenPymeMx/ProxyPoS/INSTALL.md

 You will first need to install the following packages:

 1. python version >= 2.6
-2. At least one of the supported libraries (libusb 1.0, libusb 0.1 or OpenUSB)
+2. python imaging, python yaml & setuptools
-3. python imaging, python yaml & setuptools
+3. Git for install some packages needed
-4. Git get some packages needed
+4. For support USB printers, at least one of the supported libraries (libusb 1.0, libusb 0.1 or OpenUSB)

 For example, the command: